LeoLi225/LDY/docs/Leo.md

 # **Task 2 - How to Add/Use Discord Bot**

 >Discord is a voice chat program with many users worldwide.
-In addition to voice chat, you can use various functions such as multimedia and text chat, and recently, with the advent of a system called “Discord bot”, you can make Discord more colorful.
+In addition to voice chat, you can use various functions such as multimedia and text chat.
+Recently, with the addition of a system called a “Discord bot”, you can make your Discord experience more fun.
 >
->Discord bots come in a variety of bots.
-There are many different types of bots, such as serving as an administrator in the server to manage the server, adding mini-games to the server.
+>There are a variety of Discord bots.
+Some of them serve as an administrator in the server to manage the server. others bring some fun by adding mini-games to the server.
 >
->In this part, we will learn how to add a useful Discord administrator bot and how to use the Discord bot in general.
+>In this part, we will learn how to add a useful Discord administrator bot and how to use some of the general functions of the bot.
 ---
 ## **1. Create a Discord Administrator Bot**

 ### **1-1.
 Create Discord Server**
 ##### First, you need a server with administrator privileges to add the Discord bot.
 Click Add Server.
-If you have an already created server, you can start from [1-4](https://leoli225.github.io/LDY/docs/Leo/#strong1-4-discord-bot-homepagestrong).
+:bulb: If you have an already created server, you can start from [1-4](https://leoli225.github.io/LDY/docs/Leo/#strong1-4-discord-bot-homepagestrong).

 ![homepage](https://user-images.githubusercontent.com/90579221/161686582-252cb412-3047-4820-95e2-f14eb6e7ba25.png)

 ### **1-2.
 Server cutomization**
-##### 1. You can set by uploading a representative image of the Discord server.
+##### 1. Start by by uploading a representative image of the Discord server.
 ##### 2. Enter the name of your Discord server.
 ##### 3. Click Create to create a Discord Server.
 ![server1](https://user-images.githubusercontent.com/90579221/161690649-adccba7c-5bda-4000-aab3-cb49b5b4b849.png)